-The writing assessment tasks are organized across three broad text purposes, Informative, Imaginative and Persuasive, which elicit different kinds of English language use from students.
-Tasks are provided for a range of EAL Stages A1, B1, A2, B2, B3, S3 etc. When choosing a writing assessment task:
+The writing assessment tasks are organised across three broad text purposes, informative, imaginative and persuasive, which elicit different kinds of English language use from students.
+Tasks are provided for a range of EAL Stages: A1, B1, A2, B2, B3, S3 etc. When choosing a writing assessment task:

-- Select a task which is likely to be engaging and which is relevant to the students’ language level, age/year level and stage of learning Note: The difficulty level for each task can be ascertained by reading the Assumed knowledge section of the task.
+- select a task which is likely to be engaging and which is relevant to your students’ language level, age/year level and stage of learning.
+Note: The difficulty level for each task can be ascertained by reading the Assumed knowledge section of the task.

-Keep in mind that assessment decisions cannot be based on the performance of one task alone so a range of tasks need to be selected and accomplished over time to ensure that we can make trustworthy assessment decisions.
-In general a minimum of three tasks should be undertaken with each student.
+Keep in mind that assessment decisions cannot be based on the performance of one task alone so a range of tasks need to be selected and accomplished over time to ensure that trustworthy assessment decisions can be made.
+In general, a minimum of three tasks should be undertaken with each student.